 |Weight (Lbs):||1.33, 1.35, 1.34||1.44, 1.46|

 So, should I buy an iPad 3rd Gen or an iPad 2?

-However, others on a tight budget -- and who prefer to buy new -- may find that the iPad 2 is "good enough" for their needs.
-Of course, those on tight budgets may also wish to consider waiting longer to save another US$100 and buy a newer iPad model, which will provide current iOS support longer than either of these older iPads.
+However, others on a tight budget may find that the iPad 2 is "good enough" for their needs.
+Of course, those on tight budgets may also wish to consider waiting longer to save more and buy a newer iPad model, which will provide current iOS support longer than either of these older iPads.